 In today's technology-based society, traditional media outlets - particularly print - are being hit hard by the rise of online news sources, blogs, citizen journalists and a band of social media sites constantly reporting developing news instantly.
-Where consumers used to wait for the morning paper, anyone with internet access has a constant stream of information at their fingertips at any given time.
-And nearly all of it cost-free.
-This, of course, has had profound economic impact on traditional media forms, Martins says.
+Where consumers used to wait for the morning paper, anyone with internet access has a constant stream of information at their fingertips at any given time — and nearly all of it cost-free.
+This, of course, has had profound economic impact on traditional media forms, Martin says.

 "We are going through a technological transition right now and what we are seeing is that all of these changes are becoming very visible, very rapidly," he says.
 "When you have this transition happen from older media to this new form of communication, the media are affected economically.
 This is important because media shapes our culture and understanding of the world."

 Understanding technological advancements are dictating great change in the journalism world, Martin orchestrated a conference in 2011, "Creating the Future: Manning Media in the Digital Age," in the E.W.
 Scripps School of Journalism, bringing together scholars, business people and media members to discuss the challenges and opportunities created by mass media markets.
 The conference, sponsored by the Scripps College of Communication Center of Excellence, was a first step toward the creation of a media-focused program in entrepreneurship, strategic thinking and business problem-solving at Ohio University.

 Martin served as a reporter and editor at the Tampa Tribune in Florida for 12 years.
 His published works include journal articles and book chapters on the economics of newspapers, diversified media firms, competition for advertising and journalistic labor markets.